jqmcginnis/vessel_graph_pipeline/README.md

 ## Visualization Scripts

-Provides visualization scripts in order to render graph as vtk.
+Provides visualization scripts in order to render graph as vtk graphs.

 ## Citation